mvysny/karibu-testing/karibu-testing-v10/README.md

 * Doesn't check whether the Grid is enabled+visible
 * Will silently do nothing if Grid is in NONE selection mode

-Therefore Karibu-Testing (since 1.3.13) introduces:
+Therefore, Karibu-Testing (since 1.3.13) introduces:

-* `grid._selectRow(2)` will deselects all items and selects given row number only, failing if the grid is not editable or it doesn't support selection.
+* `grid._selectRow(2)` will deselects all items and selects given row number only, failing if the grid is not editable, or it doesn't support selection.
 Make sure to use `grid.expectRow(2, ...)` to make sure you're selecting the right row, to make test robust.
 Since Karibu 1.3.18.
 * If you have a bean instance, you can call `grid._select(item)` instead of `_selectRow()` which deselects all items and selects given item only.
 Java: `GridKt._select(grid, item)`.